 Keeping outdoor tourism sustainable for the generations to come

-We have the privilege of being so close to the pristine wilderness of Strathcona Provincial Park, which is one of many reasons we take environmental stewardship so seriously.
-In discussions that surround salmon and environmental conservation efforts we are a key voice and we often consult with resource companies and community groups to protect environmentally sensitive areas.
-In our sustainability efforts we are always looking to lead the way in setting an industry standard at formal organizational levels.
+We are privileged to be in close proximity to the pristine wilderness of Strathcona Provincial Park.
+This proximity is one of many reasons we take environmental stewardship so seriously.
+In discussions that surround salmon and environmental conservation efforts we are a key voice, and we often consult with resource companies and community groups to protect environmentally sensitive areas.
+In our sustainability efforts we are always looking to lead the way, setting an industry standard at formal organizational levels.

 - 2004 – Environmentally Responsible Tourism Award from Tourism BC and the Council of Tourism Associations of BC.

 - 2003 – Josh Miner ’43 Award for “outstanding leadership in the fields of experiential and outdoor education” awarded to co-executive director Christine Clarke from Princeton University

 - 1986 – Heaslip Award for Environmental Stewardship from the United Nations Environment Program, awarded to Jim and Myrna Boulding

 - 1986 – Second in B.C. in the Quality of Life and Physical Environment Category of the B.C.
 Chamber of Commerce Award for Best Business Achievement (A.B.B.A.)